drduh/PC-Engines-APU-Router-Guide/README.md

 Press `Control-X` to continue booting and you should see console output.

+> [!NOTE]
-**Note** If you get an error like, `Alert! /dev/sdX1 does not exist dropping to shell` and are dropped to an initramfs prompt, reboot and edit the `quiet` line to point to `/dev/sda1` or correct partition.
+> If you get an error like, `Alert! /dev/sdX1 does not exist dropping to shell` and are dropped to an initramfs prompt, reboot and edit the `quiet` line to point to `/dev/sda1` or correct partition.

 # First login